eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/readme.md

     >Note: If the download won't start after you log in or provide an email address to get a download link, accept cookies for the website and temporarily disable your browser's ad blocker or privacy extension.

 1. Install [Termite](https://www.compuphase.com/software_termite.htm).
-You use this utility to monitor your device.
+You can use this utility, or another serial RS232 utility, to monitor your device.

 ## Prepare Azure resources